edawson/hpv_minION_analysis/1_basic_pred_model/README.md

 Eric T Dawson

 ## Problem setup
-Given a single HPV graph and a set of different reference genomes, can we train a machine learning model to recognize simulated reads from each reference genome (even if there are errors/indels in the reads)?
+Given a single HPV graph and a set of different reference genomes, can we use machine learning to predict which genome a simulated read came from?

 [vg](https:/github.com/vgteam/vg.git) now includes a `vectorize` command to transform mappings